suits-rpg/rules/lib/rules/combat.md

 Your Status is the sum of your Minor and Major loss.
 When your Status is > 2x your Power, you lose the contest.

+##### Damage type and loss

+The above rules apply to Hard weapons.

+* Cutting weapons cause Wounds past 75% of your Body (round up).
+* Piercing weapons cause Wounds past 50% of your Body (round up).
+* Blunt weapons cause half as many wounds (round down).

+For instance, a person of body 7 takes 8 points of damage.

+* If the damage was hard, they would take 1 point of Wound and 6 points of Shock.
+* If the damage was Cutting, they would take 3 points of Wound and 5 points of Shock.
+* If the damage was Piercing, they would take 4 points of Wound and 4 points of Shock.
+* If the damage was Blunt, all 8 points would be shock.

+Keep in mind, as described below, ALL loss that puts your status past 2 x Body is taken as Wounds.

 ##### Recovery from Minor Loss

-You can recover minor loss at the end of any round in wich you do not attack or lose a contest.
+You can recover minor loss at the end of any round in which you do not attack or lose a contest.
 Even if you take no loss past armor, losing a contest prevents recovery.
 You can defend and recover, but you cannot strike offensively and recover in the same turn.